RobinBailey84/classnotes/week_11/day_4/algorithms/algorithms.md

 * Jump search
 * Fibonacci search

-There are also good resources found here:
+This web page gives good examples of sorting algorithms:

 [Sorting Algorithms](https://visualgo.net/bn/sorting?slide=1)

+There are also a number of resources available to research the different algorithms:

 [Sorting Algorithms](https://www.toptal.com/developers/sorting-algorithms)